 - No guarantee of reliability or ordering of packets, they may arrive out of order, be duplicated, or not arrive at all!

 - You have to manually break your data up into packets and send them

 - You have to make sure you don't send data too fast for your internet connection to handle

 - If a packet is lost, you need to devise some way to detect this, and resend that data if necessary

-Using TCP is the worst possible mistake you can make when developing a networked action game like an FPS!
-To understand why, you need to see what TCP is actually doing above IP to make everything look so simple!
+Using TCP is the worst possible mistake you can make when developing a multiplayer game!
+To understand why, you need to see what TCP is actually doing above IP to make everything look so simple.